 We are an entirely independent and confidential support service without any ties to government or political influence.
 Services for families of hostage victims are lacking in the US and we fill that gap.
 We are not duplicating support available elsewhere in cases such as child abduction or domestic kidnaps, but we are addressing a growing need to support families of US citizens taken hostage abroad.

-We walk with families throughout the kidnapping and with hostages through their reintegration once home.
+We walk with families throughout the kidnapping and with hostages through their reintegration once they return home.
 We provide guidance, advice and information to solve the various challenges and issues they face.
 We connect families and former hostages with professional services including financial advisory, legal advisory, and medical care and make connections to mental health experts, media experts and country experts.

 "The government was rightly focused on hostage recovery, whereas Hostage US was able to focus on helping me through the process.
 Hostage US has a consistent calmness that helped me find calmness within myself.
 I appreciated their ability to stay gracefully unruffled and focused through the challenging days.
 The practical support of having someone available to attend meetings with me was incredibly valuable.
 Hostage US was the one constant in my world when everything else was shifting wildly from one day to the next."

 Family member of former hostage held in the Middle East